A resolvent-based perspective on the generation of Mach wave radiation from compressible boundary layers: Introduction

 The organisation of the rest of this paper is as follows.
-We start with the description of the resolvent analysis of the linearized Navier--Stokes equations in \S\ref{sec:linear model}.
-The subsonic and the supersonic modes are then introduced in \S\ref{sec:subsonic and supersonic resolvent modes} and some important features of these modes are discussed in \S\ref{sec:Some pertinent features of the subsonic and supersonic modes}.
-This is followed by an analysis of the different mechanisms that amplify the subsonic modes in \S\ref{sec:Forcing to the subsonic modes} and the supersonic modes in \S\ref{sec:Forcing to the supersonic modes}.
-In \S\ref{sec:Decomposition of the forcing to the resolvent operator} we then propose a decomposition of the forcing that separately captures the subsonic and the supersonic modes.
-This is followed by the conclusions in \S\ref{sec:Conclusions}.
-Although most of the study focuses on a Mach $4$ and friction Reynolds number $400$ turbulent boundary layer over an adiabatic wall, in \S\ref{sec:Decomposition of the forcing to the resolvent operator} we will see that the discussions are more generally applicable to turbulent boundary layers both with adiabatic as well as cooled walls and a range of Mach numbers.
+We will start with a description of the resolvent analysis of the linearized Navier--Stokes equations and its numerical implementation in \S\ref{sec:methods}.
+Section \S\ref{sec:helmholtz decomposition} will then discuss Helmholtz decomposition, a technique that will be frequently employed in this manuscript.
+In \S\ref{sec:comparing compressible and incompressible resolvent operators} the subsonic modes will be considered, and the forcing mechanisms that amplify the subsonic modes will be the topic of \S\ref{sec:forcing to the subsonic modes: helmholtz decomposition of resolvent forcing}.
+In \S\ref{sec:Mach wave radiation from the resolvent operator} we will then shift our focus to the supersonic resolvent modes, i.e.\ the resolvent Mach waves.
+The freestream contribution of these modes and the effect of viscosity on these modes will be discussed in \S\ref{sec:contribution to the boundary layer and freestream} and \S\ref{sec:the effect of viscosity on resolvent mach wave amplification}, respectively.
+The two routes of amplifying the Mach waves will be discussed in \S\ref{sec:two routes of forcing resolvent Mach wave radiation} and the contribution of the two routes across a wide parameter regime will be considered in \S\ref{sec:contribution of the direct and indirect forcing mechanisms}.
+In \S\ref{sec:resolvent mach waves and mach waves from dns: a discussion}, we will discuss the resolvent Mach waves alongside trends of these waves that are known from DNS.
+Finally, in \S\ref{sec:mach wave radiation from a streamwise developing boundary layer}, we show that the conclusions drawn are also valid for a boundary layer flow with a two-dimensional mean profile, before concluding the manuscript in \S\ref{sec:Conclusions}.
+Although most of the study focuses on a Mach $4$ and friction Reynolds number $400$ turbulent boundary layer over an adiabatic wall, the discussions are more generally applicable to laminar compressible boundary layers (appendix \S\ref{sec:laminar boundary layer}) as well as turbulent boundary layers both over adiabatic and cooled walls, for a range of Mach numbers (\S\ref{sec:contribution to the boundary layer and freestream}).